Teach Yourself to Sing in 10 Easy Steps

 And it can be such a waste of money because learning to breathe correctly for singing is super easy.

-So if you want to improve your breath support and increase vocal power, teach yourself good breath support..
+So if you want to improve your breath support, increase vocal power, and teach yourself to sing in tune, learn good breath support.

 The correct breath for singing is called the diaphragmatic breath.